-12. Stock-Based Compensation:
+12. Share-Based Compensation:

-The Company has a stock warrant plan and a stock option plan.
-The Amended and Restated Portfolio Recovery 2002 Stock Option Plan and 2004 Restricted Stock Plan (the "Amended Plan") was approved by the Company's shareholders at its Annual Meeting of Shareholders on May 12, 2004, enabling the Company to issue to its employees and directors restricted shares of stock, as well as stock options.
-Also, in connection with the IPO, all existing PRA warrants that were owned by certain individuals and entities were exchanged for an equal number of PRA Inc warrants.
-Prior to 2002, the Company accounted for stock compensation issued under the recognition and measurement provisions of APB Opinion No. 25, "Accounting for Stock Issued to Employees," and related Interpretations.
+The Company has a stock option and nonvested share plan.
+The Amended and Restated Portfolio Recovery Associates 2002 Stock Option Plan and 2004 Restricted Stock Plan was approved by the Company's shareholders at its Annual Meeting of Shareholders on May 12, 2004, enabling the Company to issue to its employees and directors nonvested shares of stock, as well as stock options.

-Effective January 1, 2002, the Company adopted the fair value recognition provisions of SFAS 123 prospectively to all employee awards granted, modified, or settled after January 1, 2002.
+Effective January 1, 2002, the Company adopted the fair value recognition provisions of SFAS No. 123 ("SFAS 123"), "Accounting for Stock-Based Compensation," prospectively to all employee awards granted, modified, or settled after January 1, 2002.
 All stock-based compensation measured under the provisions of APB 25 became fully vested during 2002.
 All stock-based compensation expense recognized thereafter was derived from stock-based compensation based on the fair value method prescribed in SFAS 123.
-Effective January 1, 2006, the Company adopted SFAS 123R using the modified prospective approach.
-The adoption of SFAS 123R resulted in a reclassification which increased cash flows from financing activities and decreased cash flows from operating activities by \$2,420,268 relating to income tax benefits from share based compensation and increased equity by \$426,752 for the year ended December 31, 2006.
-The adoption of SFAS 123R had no material impact on the Company's Income Statement.
-The adoption of SFAS 123R had no impact on previously reported interim periods.
-As of December 31, 2006, total future compensation costs related to nonvested awards of stock options and nonvested shares are \$6,747,122 with a weighted average remaining life (contractual term) of 3.04 years for stock options and 3.82 years for nonvested shares.
-Based upon historical data, the Company used an annual forfeiture rate of 3.38% for stock options and 2.90% for nonvested shares for most of the employee grants.
-Grants made to key employee hires and directors of the Company were assumed to have no forfeiture rates associated with them due to the low tumover among this group.
-In addition, concurrently with the adoption of SFAS 123R, all previous references to "restricted" stock are now referred to as "nonvested" shares.
+Effective January 1, 2006, the Company adopted SFAS No. 123R ("SFAS 123R"), "Share-Based Payment" using the modified prospective approach.
+The adoption of SFAS 123R had no material impact on the Company's Consolidated Income Statement or on previously reported interim periods.
+As of December 31, 2007, total future compensation costs related to nonvested awards of stock options and nonvested shares (not including nonvested shares granted under the Long-Term Incentive Program) were \$47,220 and \$4,217,783, respectively, with a weighted average remaining life of 2.1 years for stock options and 3.1 years for nonvested shares (not including nonvested shares granted under the Long-Term Incentive Program).
+Based upon historical data, the Company used an annual forfeiture rate of 13.72% for stock options and between 15%-35% for nonvested shares for most of the employee grants.
+Grants made to key employee hires and directors of the Company were assumed to have no forfeiture rates associated with them due to the historically low turnover among this group.
+In addition, commensurate with the adoption of SFAS 123R, all previous references to "restricted" stock are now referred to as "nonvested" shares.

-Total stock-based compensation was \$2,116,631, \$1,190,446 and \$749,754 for the years ended December 31, 2006, 2005 and 2004, respectively.
-Tax benefits resulting from tax deductions in excess of share-based compensation expense recognized under the fair value recognition provisions of SFAS No. 123R (windfall tax benefits) are credited to additional paid-in capital in the Company's balance sheets.
+Total share-based compensation expense was \$2,575,253, \$2,116,631 and \$1,190,446 for the years ended December 31, 2007, 2006 and 2005, respectively.
+Tax benefits resulting from tax deductions in excess of share-based compensation expense recognized under the fair value recognition provisions of SFAS 123R (windfall tax benefits) are credited to additional paid-in capital in the Company's Consolidated Balance Sheets.
 Realized tax shortfalls are first offset against the cumulative balance of windfall tax benefits, if any, and then charged directly to income tax expense.
-The total tax benefit realized from stock-based compensation was \$2,988,274, \$2,568,327 and \$1,185,984 for the years ended December 31, 2006, 2005 and 2004, respectively.
+The total tax benefit realized from share-based compensation expense was approximately \$2.4 million, \$3.0 million and \$2.6 million for the years ended December 31, 2007, 2006 and 2005, respectively.